viktoriaz32/ABTest-Ecommerce-BlackFriday/README.md

 ## Project Description

 Three dashboard tabs were created for this report, each answering different business questions for the simulated supplement e-commerce store during Q4 2024.
+Both the interactive Power BI file and the PDF report are available for download from the project repository.

 ![preview](https://github.com/user-attachments/assets/941f2741-3f47-4936-866e-fcc779d0a615)